Nakurai/error_mint_ui/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080, should generate the errors lsited into the issue report
+# serve with hot reload at localhost:8080, should generate the errors listed into the issue report
 npm run dev

 ```